yiping-allison/ecs160-fuzz-testing/README.md

 **Running `docker ps -a` will show all Docker containers, including ones that aren't running on your local machine.**

+#### Docker Image, Container, & Cleaning

+List all of your "installed" Images using `docker image`.
+The command to list all of your docker containers (including inactive ones) is explained above: `docker ps -a`.

+To clean all of your docker containers, use `docker rm $(docker ps -a -f status=exited -q)` where `-f` represents filter, and `-q` represents the docker container ID.

+You can also run an Image (create a container instance) and remove it upon exiting using `docker run --rm image_name`.

+For more Docker commands, visit [here](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes).

 ### Docker Images & Containers

 The `afl-docker` given to us for HW4 is a Docker Image; Docker Images are not the same as Docker Containers.